In this week's lesson, we discuss how to overcome scarcity thinking — an excessive focus on what you lack that takes away from you have.

 However, there's a thin line between decreasing excess and causing deprivation.
 Since being in a deprived state of mind causes a greater strain on your existing resources, the purpose of this lesson is to help you distinguish between the two.

-2. Identify an area in life where an intense fear of lack is leading to poor decisions (i.e. a deprived state of mind) that worsen the situation (estimated reflection time: 25 min).
+2. Identify an area in life where an intense fear of lack is leading to poor decisions (i.e. a deprived state of mind) that make the situation worse.

 3. Try to cultivate a more abundant mindset in this particular area.
-You can do this by reading and applying the tactics outlined by executive coach Katia Verresen in this interview (estimated application time: 1.5 hours).
+You can do this by reading and applying the tactics outlined by executive coach Katia Verresen in this interview.

 Don't have time right now to work on your challenge?
-Schedule it later (total estimated time is 2 hours).
+Schedule it later.

 Don't worry if you don't immediately solve your scarcity situation.
 It's more about the reflection process than the solution.
 Consider this challenge a success if you commit the time to working on it.